RULES OF GOOD BEHAVIOUR

 Tactical rules & goals

-8 people from teams A (Alpha), B (Bravo) and C (Charlie) of the defending faction will start at sectors A,B, and C. JIP players start at the main base whatever team they are in.
+Teams A (Alpha), B (Bravo) and C (Charlie) of the defending faction will be deployed at sectors A,B, and C. After deployment time, JIP players start at the main base whatever team they are in.

 The battles last around 2 hours (may vary slightly between different ATC editions).

-For the first time in ATC #8 there will be a line up time different from attackers and defenders, so no more rush at the start.
+For the first time in ATC #8 (and also #9) there will be a line up time different from attackers and defenders, so no more rush at the start.
 Exception: if the attackers have a bridgehead in the area, line-up time will be equal.
-Other exception: the special forces don’t have line-up time, so they can do recon.
+Other exception: the Recon Team and Sniper Team don’t have line-up time, so they can do recon.
 Details of line-up rules will be given later and tested in the preliminary battle.

 Every class (e.g. Machinegunner, pilot, ecc) has its specific equipment and vehicles allowed.
 For example, only the pilot can sit in a helicopter driver slot; a Grenadier can’t use a M240G machinegun, that are reserved to machinegunners and special forces.
 If you take a weapon not allowed your inventory will not close unless you put down the weapon.